krakazyabra/jitsi-helm/README.md

 ## Running two jitsi instances inside the same cluster

-1. The first instance should be deployed with the metacontroller
-2. The second instance should be deployed with specific settings :
+1. The second instance should be deployed with specific settings :
-  - `metacontrollerNamespace` should be kept empty to avoid deploying a second metacontroller
   - `jvb.nodeportPrefix` should use a different value from `30` to avoid ports conflicts